pinobatch/numism/docs/roadmap.md

 Background
 ----------
+Based on the coins implemented so far, I expect coin code and descriptions to fill about 12 KiB, and menu code and data to take another 4 KiB.
+If we don't test MBC, this leaves 16 KiB for the game.

-With only an estimated 16 KiB for the game part if we don't want to test MBC as well, we'll need to store the game's maps efficiently.
+Thus we'll need to store the game's maps efficiently.
 Nintendo's _Super Mario Bros._ uses an object paradigm, organizing level data as a list of (X, Y, thing) elements.
 Later games in the series, such as _Super Mario Bros.
 3_ and _Super Mario World_,